xt0fer/JSPrepBook/README.md

 ----
 *Asciidoctor PDF* is a native PDF converter for AsciiDoc.

+to generate targets:
 use `asciidoctor-pdf index.adoc` to get index.pdf
+use `asciidoctor-epub -D EPUB index.adoc` to get EPUB/index.epub

-remember https://javascript.info/object-basics really good site.
+remember https://javascript.info/object-basics is a really good site.